eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 (note the `eosio.code` addition for the `active` permission, which you might need if the account is a smart contract!)

-### Prods accounts
+### Prods Accounts

-Alternatively, you may set the contract account’s `owner` and `active` permissions to three different types of producer-controlled (network consensus-controlled) accounts, so that if there is ever an issue with this contract you can request the help of the producers to upgrade the contract.

-This is a good option if you are dealing with intricate and complex contracts that might have bugs that could impact the users negatively.
+A prods account permits you to set the smart contract account's `owner` and `active` permissions to the three following three different types of producer-controlled (network consensus-controlled) accounts.
+Therefore, you can request help from the producers to upgrade the smart contract if there is an issue with the smart contract.
+A producer-controlled account is a good option if you are dealing with intricate and complex contracts that might have bugs that could impact the users negatively.

 #### eosio.prods

 The `eosio.prods` account is controlled by ⅔+1 of the actively producing producers on the network.
-This means that if there are 21 active producers then you would need 15 of them to sign off on all upgrades.
+Therefore, if there are 21 active producers then you would need 15 of them to sign off on all upgrades.

 ```
 dune -- cleos set account permission <ACCOUNT> active '{"threshold":1,"keys":[],"accounts":[{"permission":{"actor":"eosio.prods","permission":"active"},"weight":1},{"permission":{"actor":"<ACCOUNT>","permission":"eosio.code"},"weight":1}],"waits":[]}' owner -p <ACCOUNT>